cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 - **Tags**: User-defined search tags
 - **IPv4 Address**
 - **IPv6 Address**: Will be used if no IPv4 address is specified
+- **Skip Host Key**: Skip validation host key.
+IMPORTANT: In the Secure Shell (SSH) protocol, host keys are used to verify the identity of remote hosts.
+Accepting unknown host keys may leave the connection open to man-in-the-middle attacks.
 - **SSH Auth Mode**: Available options are "Password" and "Key"
 - **SSH Port**
 - **SSH Username**